5ky9uy/AGS--SEC--DEMO--2/README.md

 2. Simplify Digital Lock logic using Karnaugh Map.
 3. Write original Digital Logic in Verilog.
 4. Demonstrate the HW-trojan in action by showing how it can leak the passkey to a connected peripheral device given a different input.
-5. Explain pre and post injection mitigations (current or future).
+5. Explain pre and post injection mitigations (current or future -- NVC Quantum Sensor for precise electromagnetic difference scanning).